 When Rosie Huntington-Whiteley is a fan of something, she goes in hard.
 She owns multiple pairs of Amina Muaddi heels and wears them with anything from jeans and a blazer to a little black dress.

-Kendall Jenner was recently spotted in pair of the sold out transparent "glass slipper" shoes.
-If you're obsessed with the look, mark your calendars.
-They're set to return in spring 2020.
+Kendall Jenner was recently spotted in pair of the sold-out transparent "glass slipper" shoes.

 Of course, Amina Muaddi shoes are a street style favourite, as the comfortable and gorgeous heels are like fashion unicorns.